Updated: 2 days ago

 Envelopes: I personally like to use a self sealing cellophane envelope to protect the postcard.
 And then you can add in a sticker, or glitter to the package too.
 With this option, you’ll need a regular stamp.
 Even I’ve I’m using a regular envelope, I still like to put multiple things in a cellophane bag.
 It’s just fun to add some glitter or confetti that way, but optional of course.
 Just be sure to check the weight on this if you are adding multiple things.

 Shipping in a bubble mailers / packages: for this option, you’ll either need to drop off at the post office or print at home.
 So let’s dig into at home shipping aka the greatest time saver ever!
 There are lots of shipping services available such as Pirate Ship, Ship Station, and Stamps.com.
-Just research and see what is right for you!
 I personally use stamps.com and have been for the past several years.
 It comes with a free mail scale when you create an account with the promo code C-FHYY-DD7.
 I print on these shipping labels.
+New shipping companies come out all the time so just research and see what is right for you!

 Image via @lacemueller